 It finally happened: Marge, Bart, and Lisa created a food blog.
 It was a brilliant satire in a way that only The Simpsons can do, poking fun at just about every foodie-ism out there.

 The episode came right on the heels of the International Food Blogger Conference.
-There’s also BlogHer Food, TechMunch, Camp Blogaway, Food Buzz Festival, Eat Write Retreat, and a half-dozen others.
+There’s also BlogHer Food, TechMunch, Camp Blogaway, Eat Write Retreat, and a half-dozen others.
 (I’ve actually started a list – please let me know if I’m missing any!)
 Many of these conferences are now in their third year, and are already selling tickets for their fourth.

 My friend Irvin just did a terrific IFBC wrap-up post on How to Start Food Blogging.
 I found myself nodding as I read his “Holy Trinity” of food blogging: Gorgeous photography?
 Yep.
 Wonderful writing?
 Check.
 Rock-solid recipes?
 Absolutely.

 Here’s the thing: That’s not nearly enough.
 Sure, if you started your blog in 2006, it might have been.
 But now?

 Irvin claims that the photography/writing/recipe trifecta is 95% of what determines success in food blogging.
 Though I completely agree that new bloggers should be focusing almost all of their energy on those areas, getting those three things right is just the foundation.

 (To be clear: Irvin’s post was filled with much more excellent advice than just that, and I hope everyone was taking copious notes on what he had to say.)

 The trick is that food blogs have become ubiquitous.
 The Simpsons episode certainly drives that point home — we should definitely sit up and take notice.
 You’re going to need a heck of a lot more than just those three to stand out from the pack.
 If we’re all doing the same thing, our days our numbered.